IamGiel/burger/README.md

 # Burger

 BURGER is a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
-Heres the work flow:
+Heres the work flow:  View it here: [Burger App](https://powerful-depths-25126.herokuapp.com/)

 * Used and implemented the MVC design pattern.
 * Used Node and MySQL to query and route data in the app.